A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

 where ${T}$ represents the different types of image transfer, such as rotation and reshuffling.
-Furthermore, $T_k$ represents different forms of the transfer ${T}$, such as $0^\circ,90^\circ,180^\circ, 270^\circ$ for rotation task, $K$ is the number of transformed forms, $C_k$ is the k-th output of the classifier $C$ that shares parameters with discriminator except for two different heads, $P^T_r$ and $P^T_g$ are the mixture distributions of real and generated images, respectively.
+Furthermore, $T_k$ represents different forms of the transfer ${T}$, such as $0^\circ,90^\circ,180^\circ, 270^\circ$ for rotation task, $K$ is the number of transformed forms, $C_k$ is the k-th output of the classifier $C$ that shares parameters with discriminator except for two different heads, $P^T_r$ and $P^T_g$ are the transformed distributions of real and generated images, respectively.
 For rotation conversion task \cite{chen2019self}, $K=4$, and the classifier $C$ predicts the rotation angle; For feature exchange task \cite{huang2020fx}, $K=2$, and the classifier $C$ predicts whether the swap has occurred; For block reshuffling task \cite{baykal2020deshufflegan}, the image is divided into $9$ blocks and the number of the permutations is $9!$, which is unnecessarily huge.
 Thirty different permutations are selected in terms of the Hamming distances between the permutations in \cite{carlucci2019domain}.
-As a result, $K$ is set to 30, and classifier $C$ predicts the Hamming distances of different permutations; For the latent transformation task, $K=2$, and the classifier $C$ predicts whether the transformations parameterized by the same $\epsilon$ or different.
+As a result, $K$ is set to 30, and classifier $C$ predicts the Hamming distances of different permutations; For the latent transformation task, $K=2$, and the classifier $C$ predicts whether the transformations parameterized by the same $\epsilon$ or different. {Besides, some study \cite{liu2020towards} introduces the autoencoder task, making discriminator reconstruct the input. }

-The above methods design different kinds of self-supervised prediction tasks and participate in the training of the discriminator or generator, independently, which have “loophole” that, during generator learning, $G$ could exploit to minimize $\mathcal{L}_G$ without truly learning the data distribution.
+The above methods design different kinds of self-supervised prediction tasks and participate in the training of the discriminator or generator, independently, having “loophole” that, during generator learning, $G$ could exploit to minimize $\mathcal{L}_G$ without truly learning the data distribution.
 To address this issue, Ngoc-TrungTran et al. \cite{tran2019self} introduce true or false judgment along with self-supervised prediction.
 The number of classification is $K+1$, while the loss function can be expressed as:

 where $C_k$ is a classifier that predicts the rotation angles and $C_{K+1}$ is a classifier that predicts the truth of the images.
 The new self-supervised rotation-based GANs use the multi-class minimax game to avoid the mode collapse, which is better than the original predictive self-supervised paradigm.